+(1) depending on fuel

+(2) at  = 2, dry air, 273 K, 101.3 kPa

+(3) u values accurate within 0.2% for mass composition of: C=66-76%; H=22-25%; N=0-12%

+(4) NMHC on the basis of CH2.93 (for THC the ugas coefficient of CH4 shall be used)

+(5) u accurate within 0.2% for mass composition of: C3=70-90%; C4=10-30%

+(6) ugas is a unitless parameter; the ugas values include unit conversions to ensure that the instantaneous emissions are obtained in the specified physical unit, i.e., g/s

-T PAs an alternative to the above method, emission rates might also be calculated with the method described in Annex 7 of GTR 11.
+As an alternative to the above method, emission rates might also be calculated with the method described in Annex 7 of GTR 11.

-12. CALCULATING THE INSTANTANEOUS PARTICLE NUMBER EMISSIONS
+9. CALCULATING THE INSTANTANEOUS Particulate Matter and PARTICLE NUMBER EMISSIONS

+a.
+PN emissions

 The instantaneous particle number emissions [particles/s] shall be determined by multiplying the instantaneous concentration of the criteria emission under consideration [particles/cm3] with the instantaneous exhaust mass flow rate [kg/s], both corrected and aligned for the transformation time.
 If applicable, negative instantaneous emission values shall enter all subsequent data evaluations.
 All significant digits of intermediate results shall enter the calculation of the instantaneous emissions.
 The following equation shall apply:

-PN,i=cPN,iqmew,i/ρe